Honour-Based Violence and Forced Marriage

 Henna Foundation operates a "one stop" service that works to meet and advance the needs, concerns and aspirations of Asian and Muslim children and families.
 It also assists voluntary, statutory services and Government agencies to improve engagement and delivery of mainstream services.
-Henna Foundation hosts a National (multi-disciplinary) On-line Forced Marriage & HBV Directory and Knowledge Centre.
+Henna Foundation hosts a National (multi-disciplinary) On-line FM & HBV Directory and Knowledge Centre.

 BAWSO Women's Aid (Wales)